rebeccajr/color-clock/docs/blog/2025-02-08__back-in-dev.md

 code isn’t easily testable using Google Test.
 However, much (or at least some) of the hardware-dependent functionality is protected by preprocessor directives, providing alternate behavior for non-hardware builds.
-My goal is to test as much as possible.
+My goal is to write unit tests for as many functions as possible.

 ## This Is Why We Test